fegemo/talk-es6/README.md

 WARNING!!
 DON'T EDIT THE FILE README.md on the root of the project, that one is a GENERATED FILE!

-You should just edit the source file at src/README.md - the one which stars with ## Ecmascript 6: Bring some harmony into your life
+You should just edit the source file at src/README.md - the one which stars with ## Ecmascript 6: Bring some harmony to your life

 -->

-## Ecmascript 6: Bring some harmony into your life
+## Ecmascript 6: Bring some harmony to your life
 <img src="img/harmony.jpg" class="logo" />

 Flavio Coutinho @ [Avenue Code](http://www.avenuecode.com)